Areas of Control

 2

-In opposition to to Bashir Al-Assad’s forces, the Free Syrian Army, the Islamic Front, and ISIS, among others, have increasingly advanced their territorial control and political influence in the city, in spite of military disadvantages and decreasing financial support.
+In opposition to to Bashir Al-Assad’s forces, the Free Syrian Army, the Islamic Front, and ISIS, among others, have increasingly advanced their territorial control and political influence in the city, in spite of military disadvantages and decreasing financial support.3

-The Islamic Front is the strongest rebel-force in the opposition with marked influence in what remains of city’s civic life.
+The spatial strategies to achieve this, while largely overlooked and understudied, have been decisive in the developments of the conflict.The Islamic Front is the strongest rebel-force in the opposition with marked influence in what remains of city’s civic life.
 It has become an active actor in the shaping of Aleppo’s urban fabric; through micro-urban interventions – selective demolition, preservation, adaptation, and ad-hoc patching and construction - the rebel group is taking part in the redrafting of a city.
 These conflict-driven interventions are misleadingly reported as callous erasure.
 And while erasure remains a leading operation from either side, the calculated transformation of the urban fabric is part of a process of rebuilding through the conflict that precedes any foreseeable conclusion to the war.

 While public ignorance of these intra-urban realities owes much to the impossibility of establishing a safe journalistic presence within Syria, a glimpse of these conditions has been disclosed by raw footage from Syrian nationals and combatants, as well as a few successful reporting ventures.